-Semester A Credits: 15 The Victorians recognized their own period (1837-1901) as a time of extremely rapid social change - an "age of transition".
-In this module, we will study r representative Victorian genres (novels, poems, plays, journalism), which respond to this sense of upheaval and the emergence of the modern world.
-Against this, we will read no , . today who choose to set their work in the Victorian period.
-These s novels re-write the Victorians from the perspective of our 21st ce , , to reflect on our own preconceptions about the Victorian period a 0 a more "enlightened" society.
-Texts for study will thus typical Victorian writing (Charles Dickens, Oscar Wilde, Mary Braddon) bu by writers such as Sarah Waters, John Fowles, Peter Carey and A .S.
+Semester A Credits: 15

+The Victorians recognized their own period (1837-1901) as a time of extremely rapid social change - an "age of transition".
+In this module, we will study representative Victorian genres (novels, poems, plays, journalism), which respond to this sense of upheaval and the emergence of the modern world.
+Against this, we will read novels by writers working today who choose to set their work in the Victorian period.
+These so-called "neo- Victorian" novels re-write the Victorians from the perspective of our 21st century.
+They also ask us to reflect on our own preconceptions about the Victorian period and our sense of living in a more "enlightened" society.
+Texts for study will thus typically include examples of Victorian writing (Charles Dickens, Oscar Wilde, Mary Braddon) but also recent bestsellers by writers such as Sarah Waters, John Fowles, Peter Carey and A.S.
 Byatt and films such as Wilde (1997) which present the Victorians in a different light.
-Assessment: 100% Coursework